RamonLucio/Born2beRoot/README.md

 ### [How to interrupt the script without modifying it?](https://www.debian.org/doc/manuals/debian-handbook/sect.task-scheduling-cron-atd.en.html)

 >To cancel a task scheduled by cron, simply run crontab -e and delete the corresponding line in the crontab file.

+# Submission and peer-evaluation

+>To get the signature, you first have to open the default installation folder (it is the folder where your VMs are saved):
+>- Windows: %HOMEDRIVE%%HOMEPATH%\VirtualBox VMs\
+>- Linux: ~/VirtualBox VMs/
+>- MacM1: ~/Library/Containers/com.utmapp.UTM/Data/Documents/
+>- MacOS: ~/VirtualBox VMs/

+>Then, retrieve the signature from the **".vdi"** file (or ".qcow2 for UTM’users) of your virtual machine in sha1 format.
+Below are 4 command examples for a centos_serv.vdi
+file:
+>- Windows: certUtil -hashfile centos_serv.vdi sha1
+>- Linux: sha1sum centos_serv.vdi
+>- For Mac M1: shasum Centos.utm/Images/disk-0.qcow2
+>- MacOS: shasum centos_serv.vdi
+>This is an example of what kind of output you will get:
+>- 6e657c4619944be17df3c31faa030c25e43e40af

+ℹ️ **INFO**: _Please note that your virtual machine’s signature may be altered after your first evaluation. **To solve this problem, you can duplicate your virtual machine or use save state**._

+⚠️ **WARNING:** _It is of course FORBIDDEN to turn in your virtual machine in your Git repository.
+During the defense, the signature of the signature.txt file will be compared with the one of your virtual machine.
+If the two of them are not identical, your grade will be 0._